Mirza Tahir Ahmad: International Bai'at

 In 1993 Mirza Tahir Ahmad started an international initiation ceremony to be held every year at the annual gatherings of Ahmadis in which new converts join the community by pledging their allegiance to the Khalifa.
 The International Bai'at ceremony was broadcast live across the world.
-He often claimed that this was the historical fulfillment of the Pentecost that was destined to occur at the time of the Second Coming.
+He often claimed that it was the historical fulfillment of the Pentecost that was destined to occur at the time of the Second Coming.

 Death

 Mirza Tahir Ahmad died in London on 19 April 2003 from heart failure.
 The newly elected Caliph Mirza Masroor Ahmad, as the Khalifatul Masih V, led the funeral prayer on 23 April 2003, attended by over 40,000 people from around the world.
 His successor is his nephew, the son of one of his sisters.